iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 Today we are proud to launch a new product that extends how ML teams can use
 DVC: our extension for Visual Studio Code.

-With this extension you get a full VS Code-native experimentation platform for your machine learning projects.
-You can control datasets and models, run experiments, view metrics, create plots, and much more; all from the comfort of your IDE.
+With this extension, you get a full VS Code-native experimentation platform for your machine learning projects.
+You can control datasets and models, run experiments, view metrics, create plots, and much more, all from the comfort of your IDE.

 <external-link